Revisiting AoC 2022: The Journey to a 20,000x Speedup

 I’ll use this running example throughout this post:

-• We have 4 sensors:
+- We have 4 sensors:

-• A: position = (0, 4); range = 3
+A: position = (0, 4); range = 3

-• B: position = (4, 3); range = 2
+B: position = (4, 3); range = 2

-• C: position = (1, 0); range = 2
+C: position = (1, 0); range = 2

-• D: position = (4, 1); range = 2
+D: position = (4, 1); range = 2

-• Sensors are allowed to overlap, as B and D do.
+- Sensors are allowed to overlap, as

-• The search area is 4x4 units.
+do. - The search area is 4x4 units.
 Areas at the edge of the search area are in bounds, so we have a total of 52 integer points in our search area, not 42 as you might expect.

-• This time the solution is at (2, 2), we can see visually that this is the only integer point in the search area which is uncovered.
+, we can see visually that this is the only integer point in the search area which is uncovered.

 Now that we understand the problem, if we look back at fig. 1, my problem data has 40 sensors (given random colours in the visualisation).
 Somewhere in the 4×106 by 4×106 unit search area there’s a tiny little area that isn’t covered by any of the sensors, you’re not going to be able to see it, it’s far too small.
 Note that each sensor is comparatively large, with many covering more than 1012 points4.
 Given the size of the search space, solving real problems by hand isn’t going to cut it, so let’s take a look at the first approach that I tried.